Hypergene/kolada/README.rst

 For each query the result is

 * in **JSON** format
-* limited to 100 items for each request
+* limited to 5000 items for each request

 Note!
-To read all entries for a query you need to retrieve each page by following the URL in the **next** field, see the Routes section for more information.
+To read all entries for a query you need to retrieve each page by following the URL in the **next_page** field, see the Routes section for more information.

 Routes
 ------

-The service is found at **api.kolada.se/v1/...** and provides a read only API.
+The service is found at **api.kolada.se/v2/...** and provides a read only API.
 Each response from the service if it's correct returns a JSON structure like::